strawgate/fastmcp-agents/README.md

 FastMCP-Agents is a framework for building Agents into yours and more importantly, other people's MCP Servers!

+## The Problem FastMCP-Agents Solves

+Developing effective AI agents often involves repeatedly teaching them how to interact with various tools and APIs.
+This can be a tedious and inefficient process, especially when dealing with numerous tools or when the tools have complex interfaces or specific usage constraints.
+FastMCP-Agents addresses this by providing a framework to wrap existing MCP servers and their tools, creating a simplified and consistent interface that is easier for agents to understand and utilize.
+This allows agent developers to focus on the agent's core logic rather than the intricacies of individual tool integrations.

 ## How's it work?!

 Just take any third-party MCP Server and add just one extra tool -- an embedded Agent that can use the tools the server provides!